This article has links to products and services we love, which we may make commission from.

 Looking for things to do in Northampton, Massachusetts?
 This small town in Western Mass boasts plenty of character, so don’t be fooled by its distance from Boston!
 Known for its artistic vibes, social justice focus, and proximity to several colleges and universities, Northampton offers quirky charm and rural beauty in a wonderful balance.

-You might also like our guide to the best things to do in Amherst while you’re out this way and check out more ideas for things to do in Western Mass if you’re making a longer trip of it.
+You might also like our guide to the best things to do in Amherst while you’re out this way.

 Also be sure to check out the top day trips from Boston for more trip inspiration in and around Massachusetts.